centrahq/api-documentation/pages/05.api-references/04.order-api/01.api-reference/107.get-shipments/docs.md

 ---
-title: Order API - GET Shipments
+title: Order API - Get Shipments
-altTitle: GET Shipments
+altTitle: Get Shipments
 excerpt: Fetching all Good to Go-shipments that are not sent.
 taxonomy:
   category: docs